mctinker/Map-Tasker/README.md

 ## Troubleshooting and FAQ

-**Q: I'm having trouble with Tkinter versioning, especially on macOS with Brew.**

-A: Tkinter 8.6 or higher is required.

-    - The simplest solution is often to use the [standard Python release download](https://www.python.org) which usually includes a compatible Tcl/Tk.
-    - To check your Tkinter version, run: `python -m tkinter`
-    - If using Brew and encountering issues:
-        - You might need to uninstall Python, install `tcl-tk@8` via Brew, and then reinstall Python.
-        - For `pyenv` users:
-            - Python 3.12 should be upgraded to the latest 3.12.x: `pyenv install 3.12:latest`.
-            - Python 3.13 generally works with newer Tcl/Tk versions.
-    - The "Notes" section of this README contains further details, particularly regarding Tkinter installation complexities.

 **Q: The `MapTasker_Map.txt` diagram looks misaligned in Notepad on Windows.**

 A: Notepad may not handle spacing correctly for this file.